gsa-oes/office-of-evaluation-sciences/_projects/1726-Increasing-AHS-response-rates.md

 year: 2018
 domain: Communications
 agency: Census
-summary: A second letter did not lead to a significant difference in time to response.
+summary: A second advance letter does not significantly improve outcomes.
 ---
 ## What was the challenge?